kanboard/kanboard/doc/project-configuration.markdown

 - If enabled, closed tasks will be included in the cumulative flow diagram.
 - If disabled, only open tasks will be included.
-- This option affect the column "total" of the table "project_daily_column_stats"
+- This option affects the column "total" of the table "project_daily_column_stats"